FloiceNyota/photogallery/README.md

 ---
 # Description
-This is A PhotoGallery Application that is able to display my photos for others to see.
+This is A PhotoGallery Application that is able to display my photos for others to see with different categories and various locations.

 ---
 ## User Stories